3D Printing in Healthcare Makes It Personal

 It's a perfect time to seek out partnerships for informed insight on how to fully harness the potential of additive manufacturing as a dynamic catalyst in product design and production processes.
 Or to get help with the technical challenges that need to be addressed—i.e., understanding additive manufacturing's materials, the processes and the very important post-processing steps required for prepping devices for market.

 Reductions in inventory costs, transport, shorter and simpler supply chains, plus other sustainability-oriented concerns are an additional bonus to the growing list of additive manufacturing's benefits.
-But for those of us with years of experience in the 3D printing field, it still feels exciting to watch important medical products being built just-in-time, at point of need, with no loss in quality or reliability.
-For us as patients, we look forward to a future where implants are customized precisely for the one single individual whose quality of life may depend on it.
+But for those of us with years of experience in the field, it still feels exciting to watch important medical equipment and products being built just-in-time, at point of need, with no loss in quality or reliability.
+3D printing medical devices is now possible.
+And for us as patients, we look forward to a future where implants are customized precisely for the one single individual whose quality of life may depend on it.

 Download the 3D Printing Technology Trends Report

 Jabil's third biennial report includes insights from over 300 individuals responsible for decisions around 3D printing at manufacturing companies on technology adoption, opportunities and challenges.